PatrickJS/NG6-starter/README.md

 Running `gulp component --name footer --parent ../common` will create a `footer` component at `client/app/common/footer`.

-Because `--name` is used to create folder name too, use camel or snakeCase and stay consitant.
+Because `--name` is used to create folder name too, use camel or snakeCase and stay consistent.

 # Starter Kit Support and Questions
 > Contact us anytime for anything about this repo